Double Chocolate-Orange Scones

 I don’t know about you, but I am ready for some holiday baking!
 The past few days I’ve had all sorts of ideas swirling around in my head.
 The flavors that are highlighted this time of year are some of my very favorites.
 Gingerbread, peppermint, cranberry, cinnamon… so many possibilities.
 And there is always chocolate.
 Chocolate is a favorite any time of year!

 The pairing of chocolate and orange is especially festive during the holiday season.
-I’ve made orange-enhanced chocolate cookies, so why not bring these flavors to the breakfast table?
 We actually enjoyed these scones for a mid-morning snack, after eating a healthier breakfast.
 I think my husband’s exact words were, “Is it a scone, or a brownie?”
 That right there is a sign that there is something very good going on with these scones!

 If you can’t do chocolate for breakfast, might I suggest enjoying these Double Chocolate-Orange Scones with your afternoon tea or coffee?
 Or save one to savor for dessert.